LiberPH/Php-and-mySQL-excercises/README.md

 ## Step 2 Tutorial on PhP
 - In PHP always start the name of variable with a letter (not with a number) and do not use special characters on them (see variables.php in the folder tutorials).
 - PhP accepts html code in the echo calls
+-Contants can be defined in the following way in PhP: define("Frida","pinta")